MooseTraxNFT/Moose-Trax-Contracts/README.md

   * The encoding is in the following format: `[y for y coordinate][x for x coordinate][cc for color][yxcc][yxcc]...`
   * `x` and `y` values are stored as a single character
   * Example: `id50jc51je52kc51ke51lc50le50mc50me50nc50ne50oc51oe51pc52pd18pe51qd58`
+* Traits are added to the contract in transactions after deployment of the ERC721 contract

 ## CustoMoose ($FRAME)

 CustoMoose is a collection of 10,000 customizable FRAME tokens.
 FRAME tokens are customized with traits using the Moose Trax dapp.

 Contracts:
-* [TraitLibrary.sol](./contracts/TraitLibrary.sol): This contract simply stores traits and retrieves them.
-The ERC721 contract will reference this library to
+* [TraitLibrary.sol](./contracts/TraitLibrary.sol): This contract simply stores trait prices and encodings, and has functions to retrieve them from storage.
-* [Customoose.sol](./contracts/Customoose.sol): An ERC721 contract that decodes text strings from TraitLibrary into SVG images on-chain.
+* [Customoose.sol](./contracts/Customoose.sol): An ERC721 contract that decodes text strings from TraitLibrary into SVG images.
+* [BytesLib.sol](./contracts/BytesLib.sol): A gas-efficient library of byte array utils ([source](https://github.com/GNSPS/solidity-bytes-utils/blob/master/contracts/BytesLib.sol))

 About:
 *

 Encoding:
 *